Precisfice/DEDUCTION/README.md

 ## Background

-DEDUCTION represents the latest--and possibly conclusive--development
+DEDUCTION represents the latest—and possibly conclusive—development
 within the Dose Titration Algorithm Tuning (DTAT) research programme, which has been ongoing now for the better part of a decade.
 The full bibliography found [here](https://precisionmethods.guru/bibliography)